 A clear link between ocular hypertension and glaucoma has been established.
 Individuals with elevated eye pressure may go on to develop glaucoma or may already have glaucoma.
 For this reason, ophthalmologists use the term "glaucoma suspect" to refer to people with ocular hypertension.

-Glaucoma is diagnosed when there is optic nerve damage and vision loss, in addition to ocular hypertension.
-Glaucoma can cause vision loss and even blindness, but with early intervention the complications of glaucoma can be minimized.
+Glaucoma is diagnosed when there are optic nerve damage and vision loss, in addition to ocular hypertension.
+Glaucoma can cause vision loss and even blindness, but with early intervention, the complications of glaucoma can be minimized.
 Studies have shown that early management of intraocular pressure is effective at slowing the onset and severity of glaucoma.
 For this reason, any sign of ocular hypertension is treated very seriously by our ophthalmologists.

 When Ocular hypertension is suspected, our Orange County eye doctors will conduct a specialized examination of the eye.
 For ocular hypertension to be diagnosed, the following indications are usually present: